Abernethy, Perth and Kinross: Museum of Abernethy

 The Museum of Abernethy in the village opened in May 2000 by Magnus Magnusson, former chairman of the Ancient Monuments Board for Scotland, and is open to the public during May to September each year.
 It also holds a key to the round tower.
 In 2025, the museum celebrated its 25th anniversary with a number of events.

 Religion

+Abernethy has an ancient history back to the earliest days of Christianity in Scotland, and a pivotal role in shaping it, albeit in a gently far-reaching way.

+The Culdees (from the Irish Céilí Dé, meaning "Spouses of God") were ascetic Christian monks and hermits who lived in Ireland, Scotland, and Wales during the Middle Ages.
+Operating between the 8th and 13th centuries, they lived communal, spiritual lives connected to monasteries and cathedrals without strictly adhering to traditional monastic vows.
+The Culdees played a prominent role in shaping early Scottish spirituality, and their legacy survives in several notable ways across the UK today.
+Prior to The Reformation, the village fell within the diocese of Dunblane, part of the Roman Catholic Church.
+As Scotland moved from Catholicism to Protestantism, the Scottish Episcopal Church was established, with the village continuing as part of a Protestant diocese of Dunblane.
+The modern Scottish Episcopal Church diocese has changed and extended, becoming the Diocese of St Andrews, Dunkeld and Dunblane, part of the worldwide Anglican communion.

 The village falls within the Church of Scotland's ecclesiastical parish of Abernethy, Dron and Arngask.
 The village's parish church is known as the Kirk of St Bride and dates to the 19th century, built on the site of a former mediaeval church and monastery.
+The church contains a number of stained glass windows, including two by the artist William Wilson.

 The former South United Free church building, constructed in 1866, has been deconsecrated and is now in private ownership.
 The former Abernethy Free church, later the North United Free church, was converted for use into a factory and demolished in the 1990s.

 Symbols

 Abernethy Community Council matriculated a coat of arms with the Lord Lyon in 1991.
 It is blazoned "Parted per chevron and in chief per pale 1st Azure, a salmon ontournee and embowed Argent, 2nd Argent a raspberry fruit Gules with bract Vert, in base Vert a representation of Abernethy Tower Argent masoned and windowed Sable, port of the Last; overall a chevron wavy per pale Argent and Azure charged with two barrulets counterchanged."